mbkers/ship-trajectory-prediction/README.md

 ## Runtime

-The training time was X, running on a ...
+The total training time was X running on an NVIDIA GeForce RTX 3080 with approximately 10 GB of memory.

 ## Limitations